 Marfan syndrome happens because of an abnormality in one copy of a gene that causes problems with the body's production of the protein fibrillin.
 This protein is an important part of connective tissue.
 Abnormal connective tissue can lead to problems in many parts of the body, especially the heart, eyes, and bones.

 Most kids with Marfan syndrome have it because they inherited the abnormal gene from one of their parents, but sometimes it happens in a child without a family history.
 Either way, each child born to a person with Marfan syndrome, male or female, will have a 50% chance of inheriting the abnormal gene.

 What Are the Signs & Symptoms of Marfan Syndrome?

-People with Marfan syndrome are often tall and slender with long fingers and toes.
+People with Marfan syndrome are often taller than expected for their family and slender with long fingers and toes.
 They also may have a long face, deep-set eyes, a small jaw, and a high-arched roof of the mouth with crowded teeth.
 Their chest may cave in (pectus excavatum) or stick out (pectus carinatum), and they may have scoliosis (a curved spine) and flat feet.